Spring Garden Revival

 Seasonal Edging Calendar & Weather Timing for Watertown's Climate Zone 6b

-Watertown falls within USDA Zone 6b, with optimal lawn edging timing in spring (April–May) after ground thaw and before peak growth.
-Summer (June–August) offers good soil conditions, but avoid work during extreme heat (>90°F).
-Fall (September–October) is ideal for preparing edges for winter, while winter (November–March) should be avoided due to frozen ground.
-Monitor weather via NWS Boston/Norton or Albany for soil moisture and temperature (minimum 50°F for concrete curing).
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.
+Watertown’s climate (Zone 6b) influences optimal timing for lawn edging.
+Spring (April-May) is ideal after ground thaw and before peak growth.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing edges for winter.
+Avoid edging in winter (November-March) when the ground is frozen.
+Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature—concrete should cure at a minimum of 50°F. Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.

 Stormwater Management & MS4 Compliance During Edging Operations in Watertown